 - What support do they provide?
 Responsible breeders usually offer advice and support, including written information on care for the puppy.
 Reputable breeders usually offer support for the whole of your dog's life.

 - Do they offer to take the puppy/dog back in the event of any problems during the dog’s entire life (e.g. health problems or behavioural problems)?

 - Do they home their puppies with pet insurance?

-Don't be surprised, or offended, if the breeder asks you as many questions as you ask them.
+Don’t be surprised if the breeder asks you as many questions as you ask them.
 This is a very good sign and shows they are genuinely interested in finding the best homes for their puppies.
-They want to make sure you are prepared and that your circumstances are suited to their type of puppy.
+They want to make sure you’re prepared and that your circumstances are suited to the puppies they have.

 Choosing your puppy

-At this age, puppies should be interested in you and their environment, keen to sniff your hands and explore the world around them.
-They should be playful, outgoing and up to mischief.
+By six weeks old your puppy should be interested in you and their environment, keen to sniff your hands and explore the world around them.
+They should be playful and almost certainly up to mischief!

-Place the pup on the floor.
-He/she should be interested in his surroundings straight away.
-Clap your hands, or make a high-pitched squeak.
-Does the dog respond?
-Deafness is a big problem in some breeds (Dalmatians, for example, and particularly for white dogs), so it may be wise to avoid a puppy that doesn't respond to obvious sudden noises, or enquire about further hearing testing.
+Place your potential pup on the floor.
+They should be interested in their surroundings straight away.
+Clap your hands, or make a high-pitched squeak and notice how they respond.
+Deafness can be a problem in some breeds, like Dalmatians and other white breeds, so make sure your puppy reacts when exposed to obvious sudden noises.

 Re-homing a puppy